st-user/cognito-authflow-study/README.md

   - 'Developer Provider' (backend application implemented with Golang)
 - [client](./client)
   - Frontend application running on 'Device'
-  - This application access a configuration hosted on [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html) using credentials obtained through the authflow.
+  - This application accesses a configuration hosted on [AWS AppConfig](https://docs.aws.amazon.com/appconfig/latest/userguide/what-is-appconfig.html) using credentials obtained through the authflow.
 - [infra](./infra)
   - Terraform scripts to build Amazon Cognito and AWS AppConfig resources

+**NOTE:**

+The following steps are omitted in the application of this repository for simplicity.

+- `1.
+Login via Developer Provider (code outside of Amazon Cognito)`
+- `2.
+Validate the user login (code outside of Amazon Cognito)`

+The application starts the flow from `3.
+GetOpenIdTokenForDeveloperIdentity`.

 ## How to run